 Acknowledging the correct structure of ellicular galaxies is also important to properly understand their origin.
 According to the current paradigm of cosmological structure evolution, the genesis of massive early-type galaxies is characterized by two distinct phases: “in-situ” and “ex-situ”.
 The first phase takes place in the early Universe, when cold gas inflows produce short and intense bursts of star formation that create the cores of galaxies.
 These naked and compact cores, named “red nuggets”, have been observed at high-redshift with sizes of 1-2 kpc [van Dokkum+2008, Damjanov+2009].
 In the second phase, stellar disks and stellar envelopes are accreted around these primordial galaxy cores and assemble the external parts of galaxies on scales of 10-20 kpc.
 Today’s Universe is populated by an abundance of compact, massive spheroids [Graham+2015], with the same physical properties – mass and compactness – as high-redshift red nuggets.
-Some of these local compact massive spheroids are encased within a large-scale , that is to say they are the bulges of some lenticular and spiral galaxies.
-Over the last billion years, their spheroids have evolved by growing a relatively flat rather than a three-dimensional envelope which has increased the galaxy size but preserved the bulge compactness.
+Some of these local compact massive spheroids are encased within a large-scale disc, that is to say they are the bulges of some lenticular and spiral galaxies.
+Over the last 10 billion years, their spheroids have evolved by growing a relatively flat disc – rather than a three-dimensional envelope – which has increased the galaxy size but preserved the bulge compactness.
 The other compact massive spheroids of today’s Universe belong to some ellicular galaxies; in this case, also the galaxy size (1-2 kpc, roughly equivalent to the spheroid size) has remained compact.
 Indeed, the galaxies Mrk 1216, NGC 1271, NGC 1277, NGC 1332, and NGC 3115 are all compact ellicular galaxies.
-This implies that, among the local descendant of the high-redshift red nuggets, compact ellicular galaxies are those that have undergone the lowest degree of growth.
+This implies that, among the local descendant of the high-redshift red nuggets, compact ellicular galaxies are those that have undergone the lowest degree of disc growth.
 That is, the bulk of an ellicular galaxy quickly assembled “in-situ” in a very young Universe and experienced very little evolution over the last 10 billion years.
 However, a dramatically different conclusion would be reached if one considered ellicular galaxies as three-component systems (bulge + disk + envelope) [refs].
 In this case, only the inner bulge would have originated in the early Universe, and subsequently accreted a substantial disk and envelope.
 If this was correct, we should observe high-redshift naked bulges with stellar masses similar to, but sizes 10 times smaller than the currently observed red nuggets.

 Method:

 Figure 3 was populated using a galaxy decomposition technique extensively described in [Savorgnan & Graham 2015].
 Briefly, we obtained Spitzer/IRAC 3.6 μm images for 45 early-type galaxies with a dynamical detection of their black hole mass and we extracted their one-dimensional light profiles.
 We modeled the light profiles with a combination of analytic functions, using one function per galaxy component.
-Spheroid luminosities were converted into stellar masses using individual, but almost constant mass-to-light ratios (0.6) [Savorgnan+2015].
+Spheroid luminosities were converted into stellar masses using individual, but almost constant mass-to-light ratios (~0.6) [Savorgnan+2015].
 The ellicular galaxies NGC 1332 and NGC 3115 are included in the sample of 45 early-type galaxies.
 In addition, we show the ellicular galaxies Mrk 1216, NGC 1271 and NGC 1277, which were not a part of the original sample of 45.

 For the galaxy NGC 1271, we use the black hole mass measurement and the mass-to-light ratio obtained by [Walsh+2015].
-The luminosity of the spheroidal component of this galaxy comes from the one-dimensional bulge/ decomposition of [Graham+2015], who used an archived Hubble Space Telecope (HST) image taken with the Wide Field Camera 3 (WFC3) and the near-infrared F160W filter.
+The luminosity of the spheroidal component of this galaxy comes from the one-dimensional bulge/disc decomposition of [Graham+2015], who used an archived Hubble Space Telescope (HST) image taken with the Wide Field Camera 3 (WFC3) and the near-infrared F160W filter.